 The Church to the Modern Era

-A study of Christianity from the second century to the rise of the Enlightenment with special emphasis on the institutional history of the church as well as theological developments in the church.
+A study of Christianity from the second century to the the modern era, with special emphasis on the institutional history of the church as well as theological developments in the church.

 Church in the Modern Era: Europe and America

-A study of Christianity in Europe and America since the rise of the Enlightenment with emphasis on the numerous influences that have forged the current religious scene.
+A study of Christianity in Europe and North America since the rise of the Enlightenment, with emphasis on the numerous influences that have forged the current religious scene.

 History of Doctrine